Chapter 20 · Deploying Dynamic Websites with the LNMP Stack

 root@linuxprobe:~# make clean

-Figure 20-1 Logos of software in the LNMP stack
+Figure 20-1: Logos of software involved in the LNMP dynamic website deployment architecture

 root@linuxprobe:~# dnf groupinstall -y "Development Tools"